Environmental Studies Major

 Program Advanced Placement Policy

 AP credits may be used for advanced placement in the Environmental Studies major but do not reduce the number of courses required.
-Students scoring a 5 on the AP Environmental Science exam will normally skip BIOL 117 Environmental Science and take an additional Environmental Studies science elective.
+Students scoring a 5 on the AP Environmental Science exam will normally skip ENVS 117 and take an additional Environmental Studies science elective.
 Students scoring a 4 or 5 on the AP Chemistry exam may opt to skip CHEM 181 Atoms & Molecules and take CHEM 231 Equilibrium & Reactivity instead.
 Students will forfeit their AP Chemistry credit if they choose to take CHEM 181 instead.
 Students are invited to contact the program director with questions.

 Requirements